ahoys/linuxgsmm/README.md

 # LinuxGSM master

-This is a simple Node-application that enables remote control for LinuxGSM instances.
+This is a simple Node-application providing a REST-service for controlling your LinuxGSM instances remotely.

 By sending a command like http://127.0.0.1:5000/api/exec with a body of `{ "command": "update" }`, you can for example update a LinuxGSM server.

-My personal use case was to provide these linuxgsmm instances to a Discord-bot, which enables a community controlled gaming server.
+My personal use case was to build a Discord-bot for a gaming community that would be able to control LinuxGSM instances from Discord.

 ## How to use